About the Roots & Shoots Australia Resource Box for Schools

 Is this really free for teachers?

 Yes!
-Thanks to funding support from the Phillips Foundation and several other partners, we are excited to provide the Resource Box free of charge to qualified, registered primary school teachers..
+Thanks to funding support from the Phillips Foundation and several other partners, we are excited to provide the Resource Box free of charge to qualified, registered primary school teachers and registered home school teachers.

 What expectations and commitments are there when I register for a Resource Box?

 You must agree to the terms and conditions, plus for us to contact you via email so we can deliver the program.
-If you unsubscribe from email updates you will be removed from the program.
+If you unsubscribe from email updates you will be removed from the program, as we will not be able to provide you with important updates about the delivery of the boxes.

 To help us measure the impact of this initiative, you will be asked to complete a participant survey at the start and end of the program.
 This is also a requirement of the program.